BeyondMafia/BeyondMafia-Integration/docs/dependencies.md

 REACT_APP_FIREBASE_MEASUREMENT_ID=
 ```

 1. Go to [firebase](https://console.firebase.google.com) and create a project.
+Enable google analytics.

 2. Go to the project settings to get the project ID.